panzerdp/dmitripavlutin.com/content/posts/158-ts-function-overloading/index.md

 `string` return type of the implementation signature isn't general enough to be compatible with `string[]` return type of the overload signature.

-In other words, the overload signatures must be kind of subtypes of implementation signatures.

 ## 3. Method overloading

-While in the previous examples the function overloading was applied to a regular function, still, you can overload a method too.
+While in the previous examples the function overloading was applied to a regular function.
+But you can overload a methods too!

 During method overloading, both the overload signatures and implementation signature are now a part of the class.

-For example, let's implement a `Greeter` class, with an overloaded `greet()` method:
+For example, let's implement a `Greeter` class, with an overload method `greet()`:

 ```twoslash include greeter
 class Greeter {